contactandyc/another-c-library/2_timing.md

 The less than symbols mean that the change is in the file in the first parameter (test_timer.c).
 The greater than symbol indicates that the change is in the file in the second parameter (../1_timer/test_timer.c).
 You should also notice three dashes (---) between the two lines indicating time_spent.
 The 30,35d29 means that the lines were added after line 29 as lines 30-35.
 The 42c36 means that line 42 in test_timer.c was compared with line 36 in ../1_timer/test_timer.c.

-As you can see from above, there are two changes.
-The first times everything but the reverse_string.
+As shown above, there are two changes.
+The first times everything but reverse_string.
 ```c
   long copy_t1 = get_time();
   for( int j=0; j<repeat_test; j++ ) {